Richard James Cote: Cancer therapy

 Cote's work on cancer therapy has focused on improving cancer treatment methods.
 He evaluated long-term outcomes of radical cystectomy and pelvic lymph node dissection in invasive bladder cancer, revealing that tumor stage and lymph node status significantly impact recurrence-free survival, supporting aggressive surgical management for excellent long-term results.
 In another joint research effort, he showed that adjuvant cisplatin-based chemotherapy after radical cystectomy improves survival in muscle-invasive bladder cancer patients.
 In 2022, he conducted a similar study which found that cisplatin-based adjuvant chemotherapy significantly improves overall, locoregional recurrence-free, and metastasis-free survival in patients with muscle-invasive bladder cancer.

 Digital pathology and artificial intelligence

 Cote was a Principal Consultant to Chromavision, one of the first companies to use digital pathology in diagnostic applications, where he led the effort to use digital images to detect CTC and to quantify Her2 expression in breast cancer.
 In addition, he has worked with colleagues at Caltech to develop microscopic methods that are designed to produce all-in-focus digital images of histologic and cytologic preparations, important for AI applications.
 He has gone on to describe the use of digital microscopy and AI to identify CTC.
 Most recently, his team described the application of AI on the diagnostic histology of patients with early stage lung cancer to predict which patients will suffer metastasis.
+In a comprehensive article about his opinions regarding the future of AI in digital pathology, he distinctively penned down his opinion that with more and more data being generated and complexicity of cancer tissue being identified; AI will evolve significantly.
+The need though is to reduce inter-laboratory differences and standardize grading and calls so that universal applications may be applied.